GabrielHoffman/imputez/README.md

 # saveRDS(LDm, file="/sc/arion/scratch/hoffmg01/LDm_chr22.RDS")
 ```

-Perform imputation on observed z-statistics
+Perform imputation on observed z-statistics.
+This is a good check that the pipeline works for a subset of observed variants.
 ```r
 # Create vector with z-statistics and variant names
 # the z-statistics must be sorted by chromosome location